The Best Beginner Programming Language? There are only TWO.

 Reason #4: Perfect foundation for many different career paths

-It's actual pretty incredible that so many of the most in-demand tech roles require some JavaScript or Python skills.
+It's actual pretty incredible that so many of the most in-demand tech roles require either JavaScript or Python skills.

-For some careers, it's required as a foundation that you need to know first and for some others, it's a skill that's beneficial to level-up.
+For some of them, it's required as a foundation that you need to know first.
+While for others, it's a skill that's recommended so you can level-up to more senior roles.

 For example